Problems on spherical maximal functions: improving Lp improving

 Properties of these intermediate dimensional spectra and many examples can be found in \cite{FraserYu2018Adv, FraserYu2018Ind} and in the monograph by J. Fraser \cite{FraserBook} which also contains many references to further work.
-For standard Cantor sets all these dimensions are the same.
 Directly from the definitions one gets for $0\le\theta<1$